CLAT Admit Card 2020

-CLAT Admit Card 2020 - The CLAT consortium of National Law Universities will release its admit card for CLAT 2020 tentatively in the first week of May, 2020.
+CLAT Admit Card 2020 - The CLAT consortium of National Law Universities will release its admit card for CLAT 2020 tentatively in the first week of August, 2020.
 Only those candidates who registered themselves for the exam will be able to have access to the CLAT admit card 2020.
-All they have to do is login to clatconsortiumofnlu.ac.in using the registered mobile number and password.
+All they have to do is log in to clatconsortiumofnlu.ac.in using the registered mobile number and password.
 CLAT 2020 admit card is an important document as it is the hall ticket without which candidates will not be permitted to sit for the exam.
 The admit card of CLAT 2020 contains all the necessary details about the candidates such as their name, exam centre, enrollment number etc.

 In the table given below, candidates will find basic information regarding the admit card.
 Please refer to the table for a quick update.